THE TIDY FAMILY

 Assault in high places

-The trial attracted a lot of publicity and ‘the place was thronged with noblemen and gentlemen’.
-Beresford’s defence claimed he should not have to stand in the prisoner’s dock.
+The trial attracted a lot of publicity, ‘the place was thronged with noblemen and gentlemen’ and Beresford’s defence said he should not have to stand in the prisoner’s dock.
 More details of the case emerged.
 Having gained entry to Harman’s office, Beresford slipped the bolt on the door and said ‘Now you [expletive deleted], you don’t leave this room alive’.
 When Harman denied calling Beresford a liar and turned to get some papers to prove his case, Beresford said ‘Oh you [expletive deleted], you persist in calling me a liar do you?’ whereupon he seized Harman ‘by the loins’, threw him against an iron box and began kicking him.
 Harman exclaimed ‘Oh you beastly coward.
 Let a fellow get up and have a chance with you’.
-He struggled to his feet but Beresford ‘thrust him into a chair shouting ‘I’ll break every [expletive deleted] bone in your body unless you write me an apology’.
+Harman struggled to his feet but Beresford ‘thrust him into a chair shouting ‘I’ll break every [expletive deleted] bone in your body unless you write me an apology’.
 Harman replied ‘You’ve the wrong man…if you think I’m going to write an apology before I know I’m in the wrong’.
 Thomas Tidy and a clerk ‘burst in’ and the police were called.
 At this point somebody recognised Beresford and said ‘Why it’s Lord Marcus Beresford’ to which Beresford replied ‘Yes you [expletive deleted], it is’ and ‘hit him a violent blow in the eye’.
 To the policeman who arrested him he said ‘Oh give me a charge if you like.
 I’ve a man outside who’ll go bail and it will only be a [expletive deleted] fiver in the morning’.

 Harman Tidy and the Dulwich Estate

-When Harman Tidy rented Bell House it included ‘conservatory, stables, coach house, green houses and outbuildings.
+When Harman Tidy rented Bell House it included ‘conservatory, stables, coach house, green houses and outbuildings’.
 The perimeter of the property was described rather idiosyncratically as having a frontage of ‘226ft 10in, depth N/NW 353ft 8in abutting Bell Cottages, further N depth 171ft 11in abutting Mr Douglas (i.e. Stella House, the first house after the park gates), S/SE depth 154ft 6in, further S depth 507ft 2in, rear depth 402ft 6in abutting Dulwich Park’.

-Tidy asked for improvements to be made to the house or to pay a lower rent so that he could do the improvements himself.
+Tidy asked for improvements to be made to the house or to pay a lower rent so that he could make the improvements himself.
 He wanted to: enlarge the dining room by adding an oriel window, enlarge and refit the stabling, improve the drainage (Victorian Dulwich was notorious for bad plumbing; every time someone moved into Bell House they had to repair the drains), make a bathroom, install a new kitchen range, add a hot and cold water supply and repair the conservatory and the greenhouses.
 The cost was estimated at £450 but such is the way of these things it finally cost £800.
-A further £100 had to be spent on the drains and Harman’s solicitor advised the Governors that they should bear this outlay lest Mr Tidy refuse to take the tenancy or decides to sue them.
+A further £100 had to be spent on the drains and Harman’s solicitor advised the Governors that they should bear this outlay lest Mr Tidy refuse to take the tenancy or decide to sue them.
 The Governors agreed.

 In 1896 Harman Tidy said there was not enough room for his servants at Bell House and put up two four-roomed cottages in the garden, one for his gardener and one for his coachman.
 These are not Pickwick Cottage, Bell Cottage or the Lodge but additional structures: ‘of timber, covered externally with patent wire wove material lined inside with match-boarding, on the cart road at the lower end of the grounds at a cost of about £200’.
 There is no surviving evidence of these cottages as they are presumably under Frank Dixon Close.